+Active messaging:

-Active messaging: Hennepin Technical College has the ability to address the campus through a Hennepin Technical College has the ability to address the campus through a public address system that covers interior campus offices, classrooms and public spaces.
-The PA system is augmented by Bull horns.
+Hennepin Technical College has the ability to alert the campus through the ALERTUS system and a public address system that covers interior classrooms and public spaces.
+The Public Address (PA) system is augmented by bull horns.

+Passive messaging:

-Passive messaging: Hennepin Technical College will provide emergency information via the main web page.
+Hennepin Technical College will provide emergency information via the main web page.
 The administration will use campus wide mass email and any other available media such as signs, reader boards and internal closed circuit televisions to disseminate emergency notifications to students, faculty and staff.
 Twitter and Facebook social media may also be used to disseminate emergency notification either individually or through the Star Alert system.

+Individual messaging:

-Individual messaging: Hennepin Technical College utilizes an emergency notification system branded Star Alert, provided by Blackboard Connect, which disseminates emergency notification through SMS text, direct phone calls and email, at the selection of the recipient.
-This is an opt in system.
+Hennepin Technical College utilizes an emergency notification system branded Star Alert, provided by Blackboard Connect, which disseminates emergency notification through SMS text, direct phone calls and email, at the selection of the recipient.
+This is an opt-in system.

-Opt In process- All new students are given Star Alert cards, and an introduction to the value of opting in when they receive their student ID card in each Security office.
+Opt-In process- All new students are given an introduction to the value of opting-in when they receive their student ID card.
 New employees are given Star Alert sign up cards when issued employee ID's and parking permits.
 The Star Alert system is also referenced during security training presentations.
-Vendors are issued Star Alert cards at the beginning of each new semester.

 Students, faculty and staff have the option of permanently opting out of Star Alert should they choose.
-For additional information on access, issues concerning individual accounts or other questions contact: Public.Safety@hennepintech.edu
+For additional information on access, issues concerning individual accounts or other questions contact: security@hennepintech.edu